-We expect that many students will benefit from this certificate.
+We expect that many students and community members will benefit from this certificate.
 We anticipate that students interested in the following areas will apply and participate in this program:

 - Non-profit work in food-related areas (such as urban farming, sustainability issues, food/nutrition education, to highlight just a few examples)

 - Local, state or national government policy work

 - Physician’s assistants